Dialan sur Chaîne

 Dialan sur Chaîne ([djalɑ̃ syʁ ʃɛːn]) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Jurques (the seat) and Le Mesnil-Auzouf.

+Geography

+The Commune along with another nine communes shares part of a 5,729 hectare, Natura 2000 conservation area, called the Bassin de la Druance.